Is becoming a film director right for me?

-Still unsure if becoming an acrobat is the right career path?
+Still unsure if becoming a film director is the right career path?
 Take the free CareerExplorer career test to find out if this career is in your top matches.
-Perhaps you are well-suited to become an acrobat or another similar career!
+Perhaps you are well-suited to become a film director or another similar career!

 Described by our users as being “shockingly accurate”, you might discover careers you haven’t thought of before.

 Film directors are not required to have a university degree.
 However, the extra training and experience can make it easier to find a good job.
 Both bachelor's and master's degree programs in cinema studies and film production are available in this field.

 The New York Film Academy is a highly regarded program.
 Other programs with strong reputations include the American Film Institute, University of Southern California, and the New York University Tisch School of the Arts.
 While students can earn a degree specifically in this field, many film directors also have degrees in writing, journalism, or visual communication.